zognin/tp/docs/UserGuide.md

 * You should note that partial search is allowed. <br>
   e.g. <code>find-o cn/Al</code> can show orders for clients with names like Alice and Alex.

-* You should note that this command will find clients that match at least one keyword, for each prefix.
+* You should note that this command will find orders that match at least one keyword, for each prefix.

 * `od/ORDER_DATE` represents the order date.
 They must follow the format specified [above](#4-features).